-The student may appeal the Dean's decision to the Dean of the Graduate School, on the basis of due process, University at Buffalo or SUNY policy or law only.
-Upon review of all relevant materials, if the Dean of the Graduate School does not deem it necessary to consider further the circumstances of the case, he or she will notify the student (via certified, return receipt mail) and the Dean of the School of Dental Medicine of his or her decision within 20 academic days of receipt of the student's request for appeal.
-Alternatively, if the Dean of the Graduate School deems it necessary to consider further the circumstances of the student's request for appeal, he or she shall convene the Graduate School Grievance Committee within 20 academic days of receipt of the student's request for appeal.
+The student may appeal the Dean's decision to the Dean of the Graduate School, based on due process, University at Buffalo or SUNY policy or law only.
+Upon review of all relevant materials, if the Dean of the Graduate School does not deem it necessary to consider further the circumstances of the case, he or she will notify the student via email and the Dean of the School of Dental Medicine of his or her decision within 20 academic days of receipt of the student's request for appeal.
+Alternatively, if the Dean of the Graduate School deems it necessary to consider further the circumstances of the student's request for appeal, he or she shall convene the Graduate School Grievance Committee within 20 academic days of receipt of request for appeal.
 Refer to the Graduate School's Academic Grievance Policies and Procedures for further information.
 The decision of the Dean of the Graduate School is final.